fiserro/hbase-indexer/hbase-indexer-phoenix/README.md

 # HBase Indexer Phoenix

-This module contains command for transformations from Phoenix data types in bytes to Solr documents, based on Cloudera Morphlines.
+This module contains command for transformations from Phoenix data types in bytes to Solr documents, based on Kite Morphlines.
 To load Phoenix data in bytes use the `extractHBaseCells` command and then `convertPhoenixType` command to convert bytes to values.

 ## Example: